-- This is too high for IV thrombolysis administration and requires gentle reduction prior to initiating thrombolysis. - Labetalol 10-20 mg IV every 10 minutes (consider doubling dose (i.e. 20 mg, 40 mg, 80 mg) to maximum total dose of 300 mg.
-Start maintenance infusion. - Nicardipine IV- start 5 mg/hour, titrate up by 2.5 mg/hour at 5- to 15-minute intervals, maximum dose 15 mg/hour; when desired blood pressure attained, lower the dose. - Clevidipine IV- begin with 1-2 mg/hour IV infusion; double medication dose every 90 seconds until BP goal is neared, then increase in smaller increments until desired BP goal is reached.
-Maximum dose is 32 mg/hour. - Other medications.
+- This is too high for IV thrombolytic administration and requires gentle reduction prior to initiating thrombolytic agents. - Labetalol 10-20 mg IV every 10 minutes (consider doubling dose (i.e., 20 mg, 40 mg, 80 mg) to maximum total dose of 300 mg.
+Start maintenance infusion.\ - Nicardipine IV start 5 mg/hour, titrate up by 2.5 mg/hour at 5- to 15-minute intervals, maximum dose 15 mg/hour; when desired blood pressure is attained, lower the dose. - Clevidipine IV- begin with 1-2 mg/hour IV infusion; double medication dose every 90 seconds until the BP goal is neared, then increase in smaller increments until the desired BP goal is reached.
+Maximum dose is 32 mg/hour. - Other medications. \\

-If BP falls below 185/110 mmHg, proceed to IV thrombolysis administration.
+If BP falls below 185/110 mmHg, proceed with IV thrombolytic administration.

-If BP proves refractory to the above, the risk for intracerebral hemorrhage is considered too high and the patient should not be treated with thrombolysis.
-Continue to treat BP to keep less than 220/120 mmHg, however.
+If BP proves refractory to the above, the risk for intracerebral hemorrhage is considered too high and the patient should not be treated with thrombolytics.
+Continue to treat BP with a goal of less than 220/120 mmHg, however. \\\